Rna-Tariq/Bookstore/README.md

 ## Contributions are welcome!
 Feel free to open issues or submit pull requests

 ## P.S.
-Project is still under process
+Project is still under processing